-The Micah Day Center provides a safe and hospitable place for homeless and low-income people to connect to vital services.
+The Micah Day Center provides a safe and hospitable place for homeless residents to gather, have their needs assessed, access resources and find support for moving forward.
 For people who cannot make it to the Micah Day Center, the Mission offers homeless outreach services.

 Back Bay Mission provides powerful mission immersion experiences through mission trips to the Mississippi Gulf Coast, long term volunteer opportunities through the national setting of the United Church of Christ, opportunities for local volunteers, and the Shari Prestemon Social Justice Internship.